 They avoid filler ingredients that are commonly found in other grain-free brands of dog food, such as potatoes, cereal grains, and corn byproducts.

-The company states that their dog food can help your dog:
+The company states that their dog foods can help your dog:

 - Burn more body fat and improve blood glucose levels